pythonhealthdatascience/stars-reproduce-allen-2020/README.md

 * `LICENSE` - Details of the license for this work
 * `README.md` - Description for this repository.
 You'll find a seperate README for the model within the `reproduction/` folder, and potentially also the `original_study/` folder if a README was created by the original study authors
 * `_quarto.yml` - Set-up instructions for the Quarto website
+* `citation_apalike.bib` - APA citation generated from CITATION.cff
-* `bibtex.bib` - Bibtex citation generated from CITATION.cff
+* `citation_bibtex.bib` - Bibtex citation generated from CITATION.cff
 * `index.qmd` - Home page for the Quarto website

 ## Citation